CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Detecting Near Miss Incidents

 Note that we typically only use the accelerometer, gyroscope, and \ac{gps} sensor features.
 Using the linear accelerometer features in addition did not lead to a significant improvement.
 Furthermore, the linear accelerometer and the rotation vector features are only available in the newer Android rides.
 The non-sensory features such as phone location and bike type have a non-logical strong correlation with incidents caused by issues in the data recording phase and are therefore not used.

 The preprocessing pipeline starts off with a manual label cleaning procedure that aims to remove some of the wrongly labeled incidents.
-Identifying them solely based on time series data is very difficult, and therefore we focus on the incidents that feature an additional description that was provided by the users.
+Identifying them solely based on time series data is practically impossible for a human.
+When visualizing the accelerometer sensor readings, incidents usually stand out as sudden spikes (see Figure~\ref{fig:x-axis}), but they also could be caused by driving over a curb or suddenly stopping due to a red light.
+Therefore we focus on the incidents that feature an additional description that was provided by the users.
 As it is very time-consuming, this is the only manual preprocessing step, and we apply it only to the newer Android data set.
 Note that this procedure did not result in a fully cleaned data set.
 Next, the timestamps within rides are sorted.
 Afterwards, we sort out invalid rides, i.e., rides that contain adjacent timestamps that have been recorded with a gap of more than 6 seconds.
 Furthermore, we remove outliers based on the statistical definition of outliers by Tukey et al.~\cite{tukey1977exploratory} that characterizes a data point as an outlier if it fulfills one of the equations $Outlier < q_{25} - k \cdot IQR$ or $Outlier > q_{75} + k \cdot IQR$ where the \ac{iqr} is equal to the difference between the upper and lower quartiles \cite{upton1996understanding, zwillinger1999crc}.
 The $k$-values we are utilizing are 1.5 for \ac{gps} outliers regarding the accuracy feature and 3.0 for velocity outliers, as we have seen reasonable results for these values.